cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :arrow_right: Internet connectivity can be provided either by the FW NIC facing the AVS NVA or a 3rd dedicated NIC on the FW NVA.
 GW route propagation should be disabled for that NIC.

-The FW NVA will:
-1. originate and advertise the default route
-2. forward the AVS ranges to ARS1
-3. forward the On-Prem and H&S VNET ranges to the AVS NVA

-The AVS NVA will:
-1. advertise the AVS ranges to the FW NVA
-2. forward the On-Prem and H&S VNET ranges to ARS2

-ARS1 will:
-1. propagate the default route learnt from the FW NVA + the AVS ranges forwarded by the AVS NVA via the FW NVA:
-    - to the On-Prem over ER
-    - to the Spoke VNETs
-2. advertise the OnPrem + the hub and spoke VNET ranges to the FW NVA

-ARS2 will:
-1. propagate the default route + the On-Prem + the H&S VNET ranges to AVS
-2. advertise the AVS ranges to the AVS NVA

 2 options for the FW NVA to AVS NVA transit:
 1. UDRs
     - on the FW NVA NIC to AVS VNET: AVS ranges to the AVS NVA NIC,